Middlemen the key to corporate bond market's electric dreams

 MarketAxess's momentum has boosted its stock, which is up almost 60 percent over the last 12 months compared with 4 percent for the S&P 500, pushing its market cap up from $500 million in 2010 to $3.8 billion.

-Competitors include Tradeweb, majority-owned by Reuters News parent Thomson Reuters, as well as Bloomberg ETOMS, Electronifie, and TruMid.
+Competitors include Tradeweb, majority-owned by Reuters News parent Thomson Reuters (TRI.N), as well as Bloomberg FIT, Electronifie, and TruMid.

-The key to success is to get a critical mass of support.
-Several, including Goldman's GSessions and BlackRock's Aladdin bond-trading network, have come and gone as investors sit on their hands amid a glut of new offerings.
-Deutsche Boerse said it took a 3.9 million-euro loss on Bondcube in the second quarter and a loss of as much as 700,000 euros in the third quarter.

 Platforms that have tried to bypass the broker-dealers and connect buyers and sellers directly have so far struggled to catch on, partly because of concerns over how confidential information would be handled.